OISF/suricata/SECURITY.md

 We will assign a severity and will share our assessment with you.

-We will create a security ticket, which will be private until a few weeks after a public release addressing the issue.
+We will create a security ticket, which will be private until at least 2 weeks after a public release addressing the issue.

-We will acknowledge you in the release notes and the release announcement.
+We will acknowledge you in the release notes, release announcement and GHSA.
 If you do not want this, please clearly state this.
+For the GHSA credits, please give us your github handle.

-We will not request a CVE, but if you do please let us know the CVE ID.
+Please let us know if you've requested a CVE ID.
+If you haven't, we can do it.

 OISF does not participate in bug bounty programs, or offer any other rewards for reporting issues.